 Gluten-Free Dutch Pancakes will bring you back to your grandmother’s kitchen at breakfast time.
 Needless to say, these pancakes are a throwback to another era when Dutch Pancakes were offered on menus all over the United States of America, or in grandmother’s kitchens everywhere.
-However, I have heard of these pancakes also being called German Pancakes as well.
+However, I have heard of these pancakes also being called German Pancakes or Dutch German Pancakes, or even Bismark Pancakes as well.
 Suffice it to say they have a souffle texture with a slight lemon flavor.
 Indeed, these pancakes are a type of popover.
+Consequently, they are thicker pancakes and can be both sweet or savory.

 Nevertheless, when I went grain-free and refined sugar-free to help heal my gut I had a difficult time finding recipes.
 Therefore, I began with what I knew and what was familiar.
 Hence, the first step was to start with recipes I had previously written and turned them into recipes I could again eat.
 While the next step was to try to turn those recipes into new ones that I could eat.
-Consequently, it was not as simple as just switching flours out.
+Nonetheless, it was not as simple as just switching flours out.
 Therefore, it took a lot of time and experimentation to get the feel and sight knowledge for the recipe.

 I had been craving pancakes.
 I use to make Dutch Pancakes a lot.
 So I revamped my recipe to be grain-free.
 Makes one large pancake.
+Perfect for two or more.
 See instructions for Monk Fruit Powdered Sugar.

 Read my blog posts about Cassava Flour Information and Monk Fruit Information to learn more about these ingredients.
 Cassava Flour, Monk Fruit Sweetener, and Unsweetened Canned Coconut Milk can all be found on Amazon.
 Not to mention if you are searching for Brunch